Graduate Certificate in Psychiatric-Mental Health Nurse Practitioner

 - Basic understanding of hardware, software and operating systems.

-Students enrolled in the PMH-NP Graduate Certificate program must make continuous progress toward completion of the certificate and remain in good standing with the SON.
+Students enrolled in the PMH-NP Graduate Certificate program must make continuous progress toward completion of the certificate and remain in good standing with the School of Nursing (SON).
 A detailed schematic of the SON good standing policy can be found in the SON Graduate Handbook.
 Noncompliance with the good standing policy and academic progress expectations will result in probation and possible dismissal from the program.
-In order to remain in good standing students must:
+To remain in good standing students must:

-- Maintain continuous registration each fall and spring semester until certificate is granted.
+- Maintain continuous enrollment each fall and spring semester until certificate is granted.